-Act as a contract between the project sponsor, key stakeholders, and the project team.
-By noting the responsibilities of each party involved in the project, everyone is clear what their duties are.
+Project Charter document is like a contract between the project sponsor, key stakeholders, and the project team providing clear road map of the role and responsibilities of each stakeholder involved in the project

 What Are the Uses of A Project Charter?

 To execute the project there are lots of documents required right from scope, till budget and all these document delve into the details on the goals you have defined in your project statement so then why do we need another document or Project Charter as such during the Project Lifecycle ?

 So lets get into the main use case of this document :-

 Authorize your project - Project Charter is like an elevator pitch that enables you to sell the project to yours stakeholder and in return provides with them high level ROI.
 The document also provides the stakeholders to focus on their resources and where they're needed.